EbbaGronvall/ebbas-hair/README.md

 In the tab for the website there is a custom made favicon with the same font and color scheme as the rest of the website. ![Favicon](documentation/favicon-screenshot.PNG)

 ### Navigation Bar
+``USERSTORY: As a user I can see the navigation bar at the top of the page so that I can easily click to come to the other pages of the website. ``

 The navigationbar contains links to all the different pages depending on if you are authorized or not.
 When the screen width is under 992px the unorderd list becomes a dropdown menu with a toggle button to the right of the header.